kubernetes-sigs/wg-serving/serving-catalog/kserve/README.md

 # KServe Serving

-For the KServe examples exposed in this Serving Catalog, we will focus on the simplicity and detachment of most of the \n underlying infrastructure.
+For the KServe examples exposed in this Serving Catalog, we will focus on the simplicity and detachment of most of the underlying infrastructure.
 This will allow us to focus on the pure Serving aspect of the examples.

 The `RawDeployment` method will be used to deploy the models.
 This method is the simplest way to deploy a model which \n